 The Cycle of Addiction and Anger

 Anger can be the reason a person struggles to connect with others in life.
 It can also be the reason people struggle with mental health or unresolved trauma.
 These feelings can cause unexplained anger.
 When anger becomes too much to manage in life it can seem easy to turn to substances to cope, more commonly alcohol.
 Alcohol is known to be linked to anger and aggressive behaviors far more than other chemicals, according to the World Health Organization.

 However, the use of alcohol can have the opposite effect and increase feelings of anger.
 Therefore a person might seek out more substance or drink heavier to counteract the intense feelings.

 As a result of this vicious cycle of alcohol abuse and anger, relationships can become damaged beyond repair.
 This would only cause the user to fall deeper into mental and emotional complications such as depression, anxiety, or hopelessness.
 This of course feeds further addiction.

-Healthy Ways of Managing Anger
+Healthy Ways of Anger Management